 Latimer was appointed by Governor Robert Scott to the NC Board of Architects and later served as President.
 Latimer retired to his perennial summer home in Cape Cod where and practiced architecture with son JW LeRoy (Roy) Latimer and son-in-law Tom Lawson as the firm Latimer Lawson.
 Latimer had three daughters, one of whom, Ann, also practiced architecture with him.

-1955 - The James Kenan Beck and Nina Beck Residence, 300 Monticello, Durham.
+1955 - The James Kenan Beck and Nina Beck Residence, 300 Monticello, Durham NC.
 The house was renovated once, also by Latimer.
 Owned by their son, James Kenan "Kenny" Beck until 2009 when it was sold to Joseph Barna.
 Photos by Kenny Beck.

-1967 - The John and Helen Latimer Residence at 4907 Garrett Road, Durham, designed with his son-in-law Tom Lawson.
+1967 - The John and Helen Latimer Residence 4907 Garrett Road, Durham NC.
+Designed with his son-in-law Tom Lawson.
 Latimer and his wife lived here until they moved to Cape Cod MA.
 The site was purchased around 1985 by the Eno River Unitarian Univeralist Fellowship (ERUUF).
 They preserved the house for many years but eventually destroyed it to build a beautiful church sanctuary, bottom photo, in 2000.
 The church architect was Dixon Weinstein.
 Older color photos by Jan Walter, an interior designer who worked for Latimer.

-1974 - The Robert and Nancy Lincoln House, 5003 Garrett Road, Durham.
+1974 - The Robert and Nancy Lincoln House, 5003 Garrett Road, Durham NC.
 Managed by their son, Todd, who did a partial renovation in 2012, bottom three photos.